Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 But given the usual timeline for an ACL, Kendricks may not be available until into the regular season.
 That could mean going into the year with Barton as the expected starter and if Kendricks re-signs, then putting him in the mix once he’s ready.

-Wright’s contract was structured with hefty cap hit and potential cap savings ($7.5 million) in 2020, giving the Seahawks a potential out if they wanted it.
+Wright’s contract was structured with a hefty cap hit and potential cap savings ($7.5 million) in 2020, giving the Seahawks a potential out if they wanted it.

 But Wright’s play last season seemed to quell any doubts he’d be back (the passage of the March 22 date and bonus would answer it for good).